Narration: Alternating- or multiple-person

 While the tendency for novels (or other narrative works) is to adopt a single point of view throughout the entire novel, some authors have utilized other points of view that, for example, alternate between different first-person narrators or alternate between a first- and a third-person narrative mode.
 The ten books of the Pendragon adventure series, by D. J. MacHale, switch back and forth between a first-person perspective (handwritten journal entries) of the main character along his journey as well as a disembodied third-person perspective focused on his friends back home.

-In Indigenous American communities, narratives and storytelling are often told by a number of elders in the community.
-In this way, the stories are never static because they are shaped by the relationship between narrator and audience.
-Thus, each individual story may have countless variations.
-Narrators often incorporate minor changes in the story in order to tailor the story to different audiences.

 The use of multiple narratives in a story is not simply a stylistic choice, but rather an interpretive one that offers insight into the development of a larger social identity and the impact that has on the overarching narrative, as explained by Lee Haring.

 Haring provides an example from the Arabic folktales of One Thousand and One Nights to illustrate how framing was used to loosely connect each story to the next, where each story was enclosed within the larger narrative.
 Additionally, Haring draws comparisons between Thousand and One Nights and the oral storytelling observed in parts of rural Ireland, islands of the Southwest Indian Ocean and African cultures such as Madagascar."I'll tell you what I'll do," said the smith.
 "I'll fix your sword for you tomorrow, if you tell me a story while I'm doing it."
 The speaker was an Irish storyteller in 1935, framing one story in another (O'Sullivan 75, 264).
-The moment recalls the Thousand and One Nights, where the story of "The Envier and the Envied" is enclosed in the larger story told by the Second Kalandar (Burton 1: 113-39), and many stories are enclosed in others."
+The moment recalls the Thousand and One Nights, where the story of "The Envier and the Envied" is enclosed in the larger story told by the Second Kalandar (Burton 1: 113-39), and many stories are enclosed in others.